StefanScherer/docker-windows-box/lcow/README.md

 In the Linux container create a file

 ```
-$ uname -a > test/hello-from-linux.txt
+uname -a > test/hello-from-linux.txt
 ```

 ### Run a Windows container

+On the Windows 10 host run a Windows container and bind mount the folder as `C:\test` in the Windows container.

 ```
 docker run -i -v C:\host:C:\test microsoft/nanoserver:1709 cmd